Mäñgılık El Triumphal Arch: Interior

 The interior of the arch features relief panels and inscriptions reflecting Kazakhstan’s historical and cultural legacy.
 Among these is a bas-relief of the Declaration of State Sovereignty of the Kazakh SSR, marking a key moment in the country’s path to independence.

 Accessibility and public use

 Due to nearby roadways, an underground pedestrian crossing was constructed to facilitate safe access.
 The observation deck at 21.5 meters provides views of the city and includes a small multimedia exhibition space.

 Since 2017, the arch has been open to the public.
 Entrance fees are 500 tenge for adults and 200 tenge for children.
 The site is open from 10:00 to 17:00, Tuesday through Sunday (closed on Mondays, except during special events).

 Cultural significance

-The Mäñgilik El Arch is part of a broader initiative to symbolize Kazakhstan’s statehood, national unity, and historical continuity.
-It forms part of the “Mäñgilik El” ideological concept promoted by Nazarbayev as a vision for Kazakhstan’s national identity.
+The Mäñgılık El Arch is part of a broader initiative to symbolize Kazakhstan’s statehood, national unity, and historical continuity.
+It forms part of the “Mäñgılık El” ideological concept promoted by Nazarbayev as a vision for Kazakhstan’s national identity.